iaagwl/frontend-nanodegree-mobile-portfolio/README.md

 ### Issue #2: Computational efficiency

-The main problem with the `changePizzaSizes` was that it forced reflow `elem.offsetWidth`.
+The main problem with the `changePizzaSizes` was that it repeatedly forced reflow with `elem.offsetWidth`.
 It also made some unnecessary computations.
 I've rewritten the function and it now uses very limited computations and no more forces reflow.

 ### Part 2 Results: